 - Use a secure communication channel (HTTPS, SSL, or TLS) between the gatekeeper and the trusted hosts or tasks where this is possible.
 However, some hosting environments don't support HTTPS on internal endpoints.

 - Adding the extra layer to the application to implement the gatekeeper pattern is likely to have some impact on performance due to the additional processing and network communication it requires.

 - The gatekeeper instance could be a single point of failure.
 To minimize the impact of a failure, consider deploying additional instances and using an autoscaling mechanism to ensure capacity to maintain availability.

 This pattern is useful for:

 - Applications that handle sensitive information, expose services that must have a high degree of protection from malicious attacks, or perform mission-critical operations that shouldn't be disrupted.

 - Distributed applications where it's necessary to perform request validation separately from the main tasks, or to centralize this validation to simplify maintenance and administration.

 In a cloud-hosted scenario, this pattern can be implemented by decoupling the gatekeeper role or virtual machine from the trusted roles and services in an application.
 Do this by using an internal endpoint, a queue, or storage as an intermediate communication mechanism.
 The figure illustrates using an internal endpoint.

 The Valet Key pattern might also be relevant when implementing the Gatekeeper pattern.
-When communicating between the Gatekeeper and trusted roles it's good practice to enhance security by using keys or tokens that limit permissions for accessing resources.
-Describes how to use a token or key that provides clients with restricted direct access to a specific resource or service.
+When communicating between the Gatekeeper and trusted roles, it's a good practice to enhance security by using keys or tokens that limit permissions for accessing resources.
+The pattern describes how to use a token or key that provides clients with restricted, direct access to a specific resource or service.